smaclell/smaclell.github.io/_drafts/exterminator-4-unfiltered-aaa-tests.md

 > both are equally important, with a little wisdom you can tip the balance in your favor.*

 The tests I was reading and writing were too DRY and the meaning was being lost due to the heavy refactoring.
-DAMPer tests and following the AAA pattern would have been easier to follow and maintain.
+DAMPer tests and strictly using the AAA pattern would have made the tests easier to follow and maintain.
 In this case tolerating more duplication so the tests make more sense is justified.
 Just don't let the duplication sneak into your production code.

+In several cases I went back with the original developer and worked with them to write more DAMP tests and really focus on keeping the AAA pattern.
+The tests were much easier to understand.
+Through the process we found a simpler way to implement the design and brought that back to the code.
+With the original tests I don't think we would have seen this opportunity.

+I tried looking at my own tests to make sure they showcased what was being tested.
+For some this mean better names or shifting how common setup was performed.
+In all cases I felt when tests aligned better with the AAA pattern they were easier to understand.

 Your Turn
 ===============================================================================